General Electric Company is one of the largest and most diversified technology and financial services corporations in the world.

 Joint ventures market and sell particular aircraft engine lines, but require negligible direct investment because the venture parties conduct essentially all of the development, production, assembly and aftermarket support activities.
 Under these agreements, GE Aviation supplies certain engine components and retains related intellectual property rights.
 The CFM56 engine line is the product of CFM International and the GP7000 engine line is the product of Engine Alliance, LLC.

 Revenue sharing programs are a standard form of cooperation for specific product programs in the aviation industry.
-These businesses are controlled by GE Aviation, but counterparties have an agreed share of revenues as well as development and component production responsibilities.
-At December 31, 2012, such counterparty interests ranged from 1% to 47% of various programs; associated distributions to such counterparties are accounted for as costs of production.
+These programs are controlled by Aviation, but counterparties (with interests ranging from 1% to 39%) have an agreed share of revenues as well as development and component production responsibilities.

 GE Aviation also produces global aerospace systems and equipment, including airborne platform computing systems, power generation and distribution products, mechanical actuation products and landing gear, plus various engine components for use in both military and commercial aircraft.